 By Arvind Virmani

-(Dr Arvind Virmani is Chairman of EGROW Foundation, a Noida-based think tank.
-This article is the reproduction of his views presented at the shadow monetary policy committee meeting organised by EGROW Foundation.)
+(Dr Arvind Virmani is Chairman, EGROW Foundation, a Noida-based think tank.
+He has served as India’s representative to the IMF in 2009 and as the Chief Economic Advisor to the government of India.
+This article is a reproduction of Mr Virmani’s comments at the shadow monetary policy committee, convened by EGROW Foundation.)